pallavisarwar/info/README.md

 ## Hobbies

-1. Travel
+1. Travel and explore new things
 2. Cooking
-3. To learn new things
+3. Music

 ### Goal